 4. Pamper your Nails

 Do you struggle with dry and damaged nails?
 Jojoba oil is your hero thanks to its molecules that can penetrate deep into the nail plate.
-The high levels of vitamins E and B also help to hydrate resulting in healthy, moisturized nails.
-These vitamins are also renowned for supporting collagen renewal as well as boasting antibacterial and antifungal properties.
-This means jojoba oil can support strong cuticles and nails and may add extra protection against nail infections.
+It’s rich in vitamin E, which may to help to hydrate and strengthen nails.

 5. Clear Acne-Prone Skin